mbaumer/us_hep_funding/docs/_states/FL.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  396  NSF MPS grants, totalling  $160,279,186.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+396 NSF MPS grants, totalling $160,279,186.00

                                           Amount ($)
 Institution
 FLORIDA STATE UNIVERSITY, THE              118540176